Nick Senzel Player Props: Reds vs. Orioles

 Nick Senzel At The Plate

+- Senzel has reached base via a hit in 30 games this season (of 53 played), and had multiple hits in 13 of those games.

-- In 9.8% of his games this year, he has hit a long ball, and 2.5% of his trips to the dish.
+- Looking at the 53 games he has played this year, he's went deep in five of them (9.4%), and in 2.4% of his trips to the dish.

-- In 43.1% of his games this year, Senzel has had at least one RBI.
-He's picked up more than one in 9.8% and driven in three or more of his team's runs in one contest.
+- Senzel has had at least one RBI in 41.5% of his games this season (22 of 53), with two or more RBI five times (9.4%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.